Weird Science-Fantasy

-Weird Science-Fantasy was an American science fiction-fantasy anthology comic, that was part of the EC Comics line in the early 1950s.
+Weird Science-Fantasy is an American science fiction-fantasy anthology comic that was part of the EC Comics line in the early 1950s.
 Over a 14-month span, the comic ran for seven issues, starting in March 1954 with issue #23 and ending with issue #29 in May/June 1955.

 Origin

 The comic, published by Bill Gaines and edited by Al Feldstein, was a merger of two previous bi-monthly titles, Weird Science and Weird Fantasy, which ran from 1950 to 1953, both ending at issue #22.
 Because of the losses suffered from those two comics, Gaines and Feldstein combined the two into a single comic, published quarterly and priced at 15 cents.
 The price would be lowered back down to 10 cents after the first two issues.
 The comic reverted to a bi-monthly schedule with issue #27 in January/February 1955.
 In the summer of 1955, there was yet another title change as Weird Science-Fantasy became Incredible Science Fiction for the final four issues.